emholmes/erin-holmes-web-developer-portfolio/README.md

 # Erin Holmes
 # Web Developer Portfolio

 Welcome to my portfolio repo!
-This portfolio showcases my knowledge in advanced CSS and semantic HTML.
+This portfolio showcases my knowledge in semantic HTML and advanced css (flexbox, pseudo-classes, variables).
 It's also a work in progress and I will be adding to it as I complete more projects.

 Currently, you can find two projects.
 Selecting either one will take you to a deployed application.
 The featured project is called Run Buddy, demonstrating my knowledge of semantic HTML.
 The second project is a game called Robot Gladiators created entirely with Javascript.
 The third spot under "My Work" is a placeholder for now.
 I hope to add a project created with React.